typelevel/typelevel.github.com/posts/2021-02-21-fibers-fast-mkay.md

 In practice, on most *practical* hardware, you really can't have more than a few hundred threads before the JVM starts to behave poorly.
 Keeping things bounded to around a few *dozen* threads is generally considered best practice.

 This is a huge problem, and we run face-first into it in architectures like the above where every request is given its own thread.
 How can we possibly serve tens of thousands of requests simultaneously when each request implies the allocation and maintenance of such an expensive resource?
 We need some way of handling multiple requests on the *same* thread, or at the very least *bounding* the number of threads we have floating around.
-Enter thread pools and the famous "disruptor pattern":
+Enter thread pools and the famous "disruptor pattern".

+### Bounded Threads

 <!-- thread pool diagram -->
 ![](https://i.imgur.com/ImCE0cF.png)